 Weeks before the Bush administration let slip the dogs of war in Iraq, grubbing for the spoils of war had already begun in Washington.

 The evidence appeared in a leaked 99-page document from the US Agency for International Development.
-Usually, USAID posts contracts on the Internet for open bidding, but this plan, "The Vision of Post Conflict Iraq," went secretly to only five American companies.
-In early March, the agency invited these favorites to submit bids for the largest reconstruction effort since the end of World War II:
+Usually, USAID posts contracts on the Internet for open bidding, but this plan, "The Vision of Post Conflict Iraq," went secretly to only five American companies who were invited to submit bids for the largest reconstruction effort since the end of World War II.
+The fortunate five were: Bechtel Group Incorporated, Fluor Corporation, Halliburton Company, Louis Berger Group Incorporated, and Parsons Corporation.

 USAID offered $900 million in government agency contracts for reconstruction of Iraqi roads, bridges, schools, hospitals, power grids, water systems and civic services in "Post Conflict Iraq."